CarBikeBhp

 Impact:

-Brands like BYD and NIO are expanding globally, even entering Indian and European markets.
+Brands like BYD and NIO are expanding globally and entering markets in Europe and Asia.

 Global Carbon Credit Systems

-Nations are implementing or expanding carbon credit trading systems that penalize automakers exceeding CO₂ limits.
-Automakers must:
+Several countries are implementing carbon credit trading systems that penalize automakers exceeding CO₂ limits.

-• Manufacture a certain quota of low/zero-emission vehicles
+• Produce a certain quota of low or zero-emission vehicles

 Impact: